tsmanner/terrasa-private/KanchayOrder.md

 #### **Light**
 Trait ideas
-- You can expend one charge to cause radiant energy to bend the light around you, giving advantage on stealth rolls made to hide in dim or bright light for 1 minute.
+- When you make a stealth check, you may expend one charge to bend the light around you, allowing you to reroll one of the dice, using either value.
 -